Fates-List/lynx/api-docs/endpoints.md

 ### Get OAuth2 Link
 #### GET /oauth2

 Returns the oauth2 link used to login with. ``reason`` contains the state UUID

+- `Frostpaw-Server` header must be set to `https://fateslist.xyz` if you are a custom client
+- If you are a custom client, then ignore the state present here and instead set `state` to `Bayshine.${YOUR CLIENT ID}.${CURRENT TIME}.${HMAC PAYLOAD}` where client ID is the client ID given during whitelisting, CURRENT TIME is the current time in Unix Epoch and HMAC PAYLOAD is that same current time HMAC-SHA256 signed with your client secret given to you during whitelisting. **You must calculate state server side**

+Once login succeeds and is authorized by the user, then the user will be redirected to ${YOUR DOMAIN}/frostpaw?data=${BASE64 encoded OauthUserLogin}

 **Path parameters**